FanSmale/FSS-FWI/configuration/readme.md

 # Notice

 the configuration folder records the arrangement of the training and test sets.
-"_base" represents the configuration files of InversionNet and VelocityGAN.
+"_base" represents the configuration files of InversionNet, VelocityGAN and SeisDeepNET70.
 "_cont" represents the configuration file of DDNet70.
-"_lres" represents the configuration files of LResInvNet and DenseInvNet.
+"_lres" represents the configuration files of LInvNet and DenseInvNet.

 "dataset_config.json" records information about different datasets, including dimension information of seismic records and velocity models, the number of training and test data, etc.